 Plymouth Rocks are a standard size chicken that can lay four or five eggs with a pinkish/brown color in a single week.

-Check out our article the best egg laying chickens for additional breeds
+Check out our article about the best egg laying chickens for additional breeds

 4. Cochin